-Phishing has been the number one attack vector for over five years, and it is important that your entire workforce knows the signs of a phishing email.
-Everyone is a target in today’s cyberwar climate.
+Phishing continues to be the number one attack vector for threat actors, and it is important that your entire workforce knows the signs of a phishing email.
+Everyone is a target in today’s cyberwar climate, and email security is usually the first line of defense.
 Organizations of all sizes experience frequent, extremely sophisticated phishing attacks, and it is unrealistic to expect IT and security teams to identify all phishing attacks and fight that battle alone using just technology.
 The reality is, as humans are the ones being targeted, humans must be the primary defense against attackers trying to gain access to information systems.

 Why Phishing Awareness is Vital to Organizations